IJBG/ncmbbs-trends-by-traits/README.md

 https://github.com/hurlbertlab/mbbs-analysis

-if you would like to view all code associated with analyses of the North Carolina Mini Breeding Bird Survey (https://minibbs.us/)
+if you would like to view all code associated with my analyses of the North Carolina Mini Breeding Bird Survey (https://minibbs.us/)